cengiffen/Text-based-RPG-game-with-Python/README.md

 # ballad-of-a-gift-box
-Text-based RPG
+Text-based RPG,
-no fights/monsters, reading based. download the project and run 'game.py'.
+no fights or monsters, reading based. download the project and run 'game.py'.